[notes] From video:

 Draws on canvas with charcoal.
 These canvases are huuuuge.

-Not sure if it's a section of a painting or if an underpainting, but does an underpainting in Burnt Sienna on bright ylelow.
+"agitator against conventionality in art, and an offensive critic of inflexible social norms."Not sure if it's a section of a painting or if an underpainting, but does an underpainting in Burnt Sienna on bright ylelow.
 High key underpainting. (optical missing remains an issue with me).

 "ultimately art finds it's culmination in the human dimension. " -- quote from him